Taeyong94/taeyong2.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <p>Postdoc researcher at University of Maryland
+subtitle: <p>Postdoc researcher at University of Maryland, College Park

 profile:
   align: right